sander76/aio_wx_widgets/README.md

 Features:

 - Two way Property binding from controller properties to the view.
-- Margins.
+- Add widgets using context managers.
+- Margins and alignment of items

 ## Installation

-`pip install aio-wx-widgets`
+- Create a virtual env, activate it and `pip install aio-wx-widgets`

+## Running the demo

+- Install the libary as described above.
+- clone the repo.
+- from the activated virtualenv: `python -m demo`